IBS and Stress

 Relaxation techniques are recommended to help reduce stress and anxiety and include yoga and meditation.

-A review of the literature looking at the effect of yoga as a treatment option for IBS suggests that yoga is a feasible and safe accompanying treatment for people with IBS.
+Medical research suggests that yoga is a feasible and safe accompanying treatment for people with IBS.

 Yoga offers physical benefits such as increased flexibility and strength as well as contributing to stress reduction.